Rail passengers to be hit with disruption on Saturday as workers strike

 A Rail Delivery Group spokesperson said the strike will disrupt the plans of families during the summer holidays.

-They said: “This will lead to disappointment, frustration and financial strain for tens of thousands of people.
-We apologise for the inconvenience caused and understand the impact on individuals and businesses.
+“This will lead to disappointment, frustration and financial strain for tens of thousands of people.
+We apologise for the inconvenience caused and understand the impact on individuals and businesses,” they said.

 “Our advice is to check before you travel.”